brunobord/vousetesleheros/docs/yaml_specs.rst

   they could make their choice.
 * ``choices``: a list of options the players should pick...
 It's a bit more complex, please read further if you need some help.
+* ``image``: a path to the image that will be displayed on the left side of your intro text.
+Please note that the path should be relative to the :file:`assets` directory

 .. note::